Your cat is probably like a child to you and–like any loving pet parent–you want to do everything you can to keep them healthy and safe.

 To learn more about why cats can’t go vegan, check out our article here.

 6. Watch For Life-Threatening Bladder Problems

-If your cat stops using the litter box, is peeing in strange places she normally doesn’t, or has what looks like blood in her urine, take your cat to the vet immediately.
+If your cat stops using the litter box, is peeing in strange places they normally don’t, or has what looks like blood in their urine, take your cat to the vet immediately.
 In these situations, it’s important not to delay.

 7. Make Sure Your Cat Drinks Enough Water

-You can encourage your cat to drink more water by feeding her wet food, mixing some water with her dry food, giving her a fountain with moving water, or keeping her water dish in a different location from her food.
-Find out more about cats’ weird relationship with water here.
+You can encourage your cat to drink more water by feeding them wet food, mixing some water with dry food, giving them a fountain with moving water, or keeping the water dish in a different location from their food.

 From emergency situations that need immediate attention to chronic problems that become life-threatening over time, there are a lot of situations that can put your cat’s life in danger.
-By keeping a close eye on her health and knowing how to do CPR and the Heimlich Maneuver on your cat, you can be a lifesaver to your kitty if any of these unexpected scenarios occur.
+By keeping a close eye on their health and knowing how to do CPR and the Heimlich Maneuver on your cat, you can be a lifesaver to your kitty if any of these unexpected scenarios occur.

 What other life-saving tips should cat owners be aware of?
 Have you ever had to save your cat’s life before?
 Let us know in the comments below!